jwdevantier/lorebird/docs/lua_api.md

 ### mail

-A **mail table** represents an email being composed.
-It is passed to `on_reply` (as the third argument, modifiable) and `on_send` (as the second argument, modifiable).
+A **mail table** represents an email message.
+The same shape is used for both the `parent` (read-only, the message you're replying to) and `mail` (mutable, the message you're composing) arguments passed to hooks.

-You can change any field in-place — the modified table is always what Lorebird uses after the hook returns.
+You can change any field on the `mail` argument in-place — the modified table is always what Lorebird uses after the hook returns.

 | Field | Type | Description |
 |-------|------|-------------|